4.5. Raytracer¶

 HURB requires explicit activation.

-To enable HURB, set use_hurb=True
+To enable HURB, set use_hurb=True during the raytracer initialization:

 RT = ot.Raytracer(outline=[-2, 2, -3, 3, -5, 60], use_hurb=True)